National Dishes of the Caribbean are exotic and deliciously falvored with fresh herbs and spices.

 WHAT IS A NATIONAL DISH?
 Exploring Caribbean Food

 Almost every country across the world has its national dish; the definition of a national dish is a meal or food indigenous to one’s country.
-This food is normally considered a dietary staple, created with uniqueness, and forms a part of a Person’s identity and/self-image; I like to think of a national dish as a culinary tradition that embraces an individual’s cultural heritage, this first and foremost being the West African ancestry infused with cultural practices adapted from the Amerindian settlers, Chinese and Indian laborers.
+This food is customarily considered a dietary staple, created with uniqueness, and forms a part of a Person’s identity and/self-image.
+I like to think of a national dish as a culinary tradition that embraces an individual’s cultural heritage, this first and foremost being the West African ancestry infused with cultural practices adapted from the Amerindian settlers, Chinese and Indian laborers.
 Its colonialists (British, French, Spanish, Etc…), wouldn’t you agree.

 Since this website intends to yield an element of Caribbean flavor, allow us to share with you all a sample of each islands’ national dish.